davidblom1/docs/docs/components.md

 ---
 ### Joystick

-This is a description about what the module is/does so that people will know what they can use it for!
+This is a description of how to use this analog joystick!

 <img
   alt="Joystick"